vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: none

 The amount of memory for the VCH endpoint VM.
 The default is 2048MB.
-Set this option to increase the amount of memory in the VCH VM, for example if the VCH will handle large volumes of containers, or containers that consume a lot of memory.
+Set this option to increase the amount of memory in the VCH endpoint VM if the VCH will pull large container images.

-**NOTE** Use the `--memory` option instead of the `--appliance-memory` option.
+**NOTE** With the exception of VCHs that pull large container images, always use the `--memory` option instead of the `--appliance-memory` option to increase the overall amount of memory for the VCH vApp, rather than on the VCH endpoint VM.
+Use `docker create -m` to set the memory on container VMs.
 The `--appliance-memory` option is mainly intended for use by VMware Support.

 <pre>--appliance-memory <i>amount_of_memory</i></pre>